-The Red Ginger plant is a stunning tropical plant with striking red blooms and leaves that surround it in the form of brackets.
+The Red Ginger plant of the Zingiberaceae family is a stunning tropical plant with striking red blooms and leaves that surround it in the form of brackets.
 This plant is also called the Alpinia purpurata this vibrant plant is fuss-free and can easily be grown even by beginner-level gardeners.

 - Red Ginger Plant Care